-15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters
+15 of the Best Real Estate Websites of 2024 for Buyers, Sellers, and Renters

 The best real estate websites help you find what you need, when you need it, no matter where you are in your plans to buy, rent, or sell.

-Listings for apartments with balconies and curated home search results to your exact specifications are only a few clicks away, as are recommendations for a top-rated Realtor near you with positive reviews.
+Listings for apartments with balconies and curated home search results to your exact specifications are only a few clicks away, as are recommendations for a top-rated Realtor® near you with positive reviews.

 Additional tools can help you request a cash offer, check your home value, look up the quality of local schools, or chat with other investors about where to find your next income-generating property.

-With the wealth of real estate information available online, we pulled together this round up of the best real estate websites by category.
+With the wealth of real estate information available online, we pulled together this round-up of the best real estate websites by category.

 To determine the winners, we spent hours researching the options, personally tested each one, and chatted with real estate experts about their favorites for a second opinion.
-Read on to see our top picks.
+Scroll on to see our top picks.

 Best for renters: Apartments.com